 Academic and Student Services Officer

 Jonathan has been with the Ford Dorsey Program in International Policy Studies since November 2005.
 Previously he worked in international education and study abroad at the University of California, Santa Barbara and Iowa State University.
 His international study, work, and program leadership destinations include Australia, Mexico, Spain, and the United Kingdom.
 He holds a master's degree in educational leadership and policy studies, specializing in student development, from Iowa State University.
-He is concurrently working on a doctorate in higher education leadership, policy, and development for international educators.
+Additionally, he has completed his doctoral coursework at the University of Minnesota, which focused on higher education leadership, policy, and development for international educators.
 He enjoys music, hiking, camping, soccer, tennis, wine tasting, and traveling.

 Originally from Chile, Castaña has lived in the San Francisco Bay Area since 2008.
 Previously Castana was a program assistant at Stanford's Office of the Vice Provost for Graduate Education (VPGE), supporting the Associate Director of Programs and Finance and Director of Educational Programs.
 In Chile she worked for a university study abroad program and conducted research in the private sector.
 Castana studied Political Science at Pontificia Universidad Católica de Chile, with International Relations being her main area of interest.
 She loves swimming, reading, traveling, and enjoys spending time with friends and family.